ShrewdCEO/WebAssembly-Webworker/README.md

 It's important to synchronize [`WorkerMessageType`](src/cpp/worker.h) in C++ and [`WorkerMessageType`](src/ts/worker-message.ts) in TypeScript.
 So, that [`Task`](src/cpp/task.h) class can send correct message type.

 Also, if you change the exposed members of C++ classes, you need to change [src/ts/types/module.d.ts](src/ts/types/module.d.ts) to reflect changes for TypeScript.

+## Testing

+You can test it at: https://flamboyant-tesla-26f5ed.netlify.com/